kevinvo711/kevinvo711-pep-project/readme.md

 This is a fork of the skeleton of Java project from Revature for implementing API access points along with a SQL database.
-The functions were written by me.
+The function implementations were written by me.
 For more information, see [Instructions.md](Instructions.md)